 Cognitive Engineering for Complex Decision-Making and Problem-Solving in Acute Care

 Cognitive systems engineering methods can be used to design Emergency Department information systems.
 The goal is to provide a fundamental and comprehensive picture of the difficult sensemaking, decision-making, and planning/re-planning tasks in the Emergency Department, along with the individual and team expertise required to meet those challenges.
-Read more about this research on MI2’s website.
+Read more about this research.